smucclaw/eu-ai-act/act.md

 3. The Commission shall ensure that all confidential information obtained in the course of its investigations pursuant to this Article is treated confidentially.

-4. Where the Commission ascertains that a notified body does not meet or no longer meets the requirements laid down in Article 33, it shall inform the notifying authority of the reasons of such an ascertainment and request it to take the necessary corrective measures, including de-notification if necessary.
+4. Where the Commission ascertains that a notified body does not meet or no longer meets the requirements laid down in Article 33, it shall inform the notifying authority of the reasons of such an ascertainment and request it to take the necessary corrective measures, including de- notification if necessary.
 Where the notifying authority fails to take the necessary corrective measures, the Commission may, by means of implementing acts, suspend, restrict or withdraw the notification.
 That implementing act shall be adopted in accordance with the examination procedure referred to in Article 74(2).

 *Article 38 Coordination of notified bodies*

-1. The Commission shall ensure that, with regard to high-risk AI systems, appropriate coordination and cooperation between notified bodies active in the conformity assessment procedures pursuant to this Regulation are put in place and properly operated in the form of a sectoral group of notified bodies.
+1. The Commission shall ensure that, with regard to high- risk AI systems, appropriate coordination and cooperation between notified bodies active in the conformity assessment procedures pursuant to this Regulation are put in place and properly operated in the form of a sectoral group of notified bodies.

 2. The notifying authority shall ensure that the bodies notified by them participate in the work of that group, directly or by means of designated representatives.